Path-Check/vaccine-diary/README.md

 ## FAQ

-### Is the Vaccine  app a replacement for existing CDC or state systems?
+### Is the VaccineDiary app a replacement for existing CDC or state systems?
 No. Systems such as VAMS/VAERS/V-Safe/IIS/IZ. are important in wide ranging COVID-19 vaccination efforts.
 Our proposed app would provide an alternative method for vaccination that is privacy-sparing, efficient, and equitable while serving as a supplemental source of vaccine monitoring information.

 ### How will this interface with VAMS/VAERS/V-Safe/ IIS/IZ?
 What changes are required?